 Most of Spain’s population is Catholic.
 The official name of Spain is the Kingdom of Spain and the capital city is Madrid which is the largest city in Europe.
 It is home to The Royal Palace of Madrid and is the official residence of the Spanish royal family.

 The Spanish cities of Ceuta and Melilla are on African soil on the Mediterranean coast.
-Spain is the only European country to have a land border with Africa and is the second-largest country in the European Union after France with over 8000 km of beautifully jeweled beaches, it also has over 8000 kilometers of stunning coastline.
+Spain is the only European country to have a land border with Africa and is the second-largest country in the European Union after France, with over 8000 km of beautifully jewelled beaches; it also has over 8000 kilometres of stunning coastline.

 3. Glimpse into the Political Facts about Spain